A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-PhD~\citep{liu2025phd} evaluates various types of hallucinations in VLMs, including object existence, attributes, and counting.
-It collects images and annotations from TDIUC~\citep{kafle2017analysis}, and creates word sets for different question types.
-For example, for color-related questions, given the color annotation of an object, GPT generates a set of alternative color words that exclude the correct one.
-The CLIP model then measures the similarity between the image and descriptions with the replaced keywords.
-Based on the keyword with the highest similarity, GPT generates binary YNQ questions.
-This process increases the challenge of the questions compared to previous methods that directly rely on GPT to generate questions.
-PhD also explores hallucination induction methods, including inaccurate prefix and counterfactual images, both of which successfully induce hallucinations in VLMs.
-Given that original F1 Score might be biased due to the models' ``Yes'' or ``No'' preference, a new $\text{F1}_{\text{PhD}}$ score is adopted as the evaluation metric, which mitigates such bias, shown in Tab.~\ref{tab:hallucination-metrics}.
+PhD~\citep{liu2025phd} evaluates hallucinations in VLMs across object existence, attributes, and counting.
+It uses images and annotations from TDIUC~\citep{kafle2017analysis} and generates word sets for different question types.
+For color questions, GPT creates alternative color words excluding the correct one, and CLIP measures similarity between the image and descriptions.
+GPT then generates binary YNQ questions based on the highest similarity keyword, increasing difficulty compared to direct GPT question generation.
+PhD also employs hallucination induction via inaccurate prefixes and counterfactual images.
+To mitigate bias from models' ``Yes'' or ``No'' preference, a new $\text{F1}_{\text{PhD}}$ score is adopted (as it shown in Tab.~\ref{tab:hallucination-metrics}).
+PhD emphasizes challenging question design, induction methods and careful evaluation metrics for hallucination evaluation.

+LongHalQA~\citep{qiu2024longhalqa} is a benchmark of 6,000 long texts covering hallucinations in object existence, attributes, counting, and relationships.
+Unlike short-context questions in previous benchmarks, it introduces object-level description, image-level description, and multi-round conversation formats, providing rich contexts and reflecting real-world interactions.
+GPT-4V generates MCQs for both discriminative and generative tasks: description selection and continuation selection.
+Results show model rankings in LongHalQA align with free-generation settings, demonstrating its effectiveness.
+LongHalQA highlights VLMs' limitations in reasoning and grounding over extended text and offers a unified framework for LLM-free evaluation.